subh-23/Friend-List-Node.js-assignment---2-/README.md

 # Friend List (Node.js assignment - 2)

-This project is based on a assignment for Fullstack intern role at Thinklabs
+This project is based on a assignment for Fullstack intern role at Talentglass.ai

 ## Run Locally